-Despite being another major ‘clutter culprit’, the bedside table will be much easier to sort (or at least it should be).
+Despite being another major ‘clutter culprit’, the bedside table should be much easier to sort.

 Make sure you remove all items that don’t belong.
 What do we mean by that?
 If you are not using it from your bed every night or at least weekly, it doesn’t need to be there.